ltp-latypov/book-data-pipeline/README.md

 # 📚 Books Data Pipeline (End-to-End)
 ## 🚀 Overview
-This project is an end-to-end data engineering pipeline built to process and analyze book ratings data.
+This project is part of a data engineering course and focuses on processing and analyzing books, book ratings, book users data sourced from Kaggle.
+The dataset contains information about books, users, and their ratings, offering insights into reading preferences, author popularity, and global user behavior.
+By cleaning and modeling this data, the pipeline enables exploration of trends such as top-rated books, rating distributions across countries, and user engagement patterns
 It demonstrates a modern data stack using:
 - Spark for data transformation
 - Google Cloud Storage (GCS) for raw and intermediate storage